 Best Time to Plant Tomatoes in the UK

 The optimal time for planting tomatoes in the UK depends on your growing method and local climate.
 Tomatoes are tender plants that cannot tolerate frost, so timing is crucial.
-In most UK regions, tomato seeds should be sown indoors between late March and early April, with outdoor planting occurring after the last frost date, typically from late May to early June.
+In most UK regions, tomato seeds should be sown indoors between late March and early April, with outdoor planting occurring after the last frost date, typically from late May to early June — the RHS recommends sowing indoors at around 18°C from late March and only moving plants out once the last frost has passed.
 Greenhouse growers can start earlier and extend the season significantly.

 Indoor Sowing Time